-Arthur Eddington was a British astronomer, physicist and mathematician who made a number of breakthroughs in astrophysics.
-He was born in Cumbria in the north of England before moving to Weston-super-Mare as a child, where despite being from modest means he excelled at school and earned a scholarship to Owen's College, Manchester (now the University of Manchester).
-He graduated with a physics degree in 1902, which in turn led to an offer to join Trinity College, Cambridge where he completed his masters studies.
-His love of astronomy led him to work at the Royal Observatory in Greenwhich, London, where he excelled, before returning to Cambridge five years later.
+Arthur Eddington was a British astronomer, physicist and mathematician.
+He was born in Cumbria, UK before moving to Weston-super-Mare as a child.
+He was not from a wealthy family but did so well at school that he got a scholarship to go to Owen's College, Manchester.
+He graduated with a physics degree in 1902.
+Arthur was then offered a position at Trinity College, Cambridge where he completed his master’s degree.
+He worked at the Royal Observatory in Greenwich, London, before returning to Cambridge five years later.

-He was the first person to hypothesise that stars were powered by the nuclear fusion of hydrogen into helium in the 1920s paper The Internal Constitution of Stars.
-The limit to how bright a star can be before it begins to collapse in on itself is named after him, the Eddington Limit, or Eddington Luminosity.
+He was the first person to propose that stars were powered by the nuclear fusion of hydrogen into helium.
+The limit to how bright a star can be before it begins to collapse is named after him, the Eddington Luminosity.

-He is most famous, however, for his work on the Theory of Relativity, having explained Einstein's theory to the English-speaking world, and on the 29th May 1919 conducted observations of a solar eclipse to confirm the theory.
-His work on this expedition was considered so crucial that he was prevented from entering military service during the First World War.
-Arthur was fighting conscription anyway as a conscientious objector and pacifist, though he did offer to join an ambulance unit, or work as a harvest labourer on home soil.
+He is most famous, for his work on Einstein's Theory of Relativity.
+Arthur carried out observations of a solar eclipse to confirm the theory.
+This work was considered so important that it prevented him beginning military service during the First World War.
+Arthur was happy about this as he was a pacifist, but he did offer to join an ambulance unit, or work as a harvest labourer on home soil.

 Oh leave the Wise our measures to collate

 One thing at least is certain, LIGHT has WEIGHT,

 One thing is certain, and the rest debate—